June 16–October 7, 2018

 Albers visited Mexico with his wife Anni 14 times between 1935 and the late 1960s.
 The black-and-white photographic works in this exhibition, many of which have never been shown publicly before, are drawn from hundreds the artist took at pre-Columbian archaeological sites and monuments.
 The exhibition also features related materials including maps tracing Albers's travels, letters and journals, images of the excavation sites, films, and undeveloped contact sheets drawn from the Josef and Anni Albers Foundation archives.
-A slideshow featuring nine works from the exhibition is included in Forbes.
+A slideshow featuring nine works from the exhibition in New York is included in Forbes.
 In a review of the show in The Wall Street Journal, Richard B. Woodward describes a "quietly provocative exhibition" that uncovers "previously hidden dimensions" in the artist's work.

-Installation view, Josef Albers in Mexico, Solomon R. Guggenheim Museum, New York.
+Image: installation view, Josef Albers in Mexico, Solomon R. Guggenheim Museum, New York.
 Photo: David Heald © Solomon R. Guggenheim Foundation, 2017

 In summer 2017, David Zwirner hosted a benefit exhibition in New York to support Thread, a project of The Josef and Anni Albers Foundation, with artworks generously donated by gallery artists and others.